Department support for specific groups

 Pacific Islands support

-The Department's Pacific Island Support person is Dr Latika Samalia.
+The Department's Pacific Island Support role is shared by Dr Latika Samalia and Dr Erik Wibowo.

-Latika, who comes from the island of Fiji, is a Professional Practice Fellow, teaching into 2nd, 3rd and 5th year Medicine; 2nd year Dentistry, 2nd year Physiotherapy, and 4th year Pharmacy.
-She also teachers into ANAT457 and the Postgraduate Diploma in Surgical Anatomy.
+Latika, who comes from the island of Fiji, is a Professional Practice Fellow, teaching into 2nd, 3rd and 5th year Medicine; 2nd year Dentistry, and 2nd year Physiotherapy.
+She also teachers into the Postgraduate Diploma in Surgical Anatomy.
 Her passion for teaching is evident in everything she does and she is well loved by all her students.
 Latika is part of the BMS Pacific Strategic Framework Group and the University of Otago Pacific Students' Liaison Group.

 You can contact Latika at email@example.com

 The University's Pacific Islands Centre and The Pacific Islands Research & Student Support Unit (PIRSSU) helps students of Pacific descent to make the most of their time at the University of Otago.

 Links to University student support information